Motor Neurone Disease - Systematic Multi-Arm Adaptive Randomised Trial

 MND-SMART has an 'adaptive' design.
 This means medicines being studied can change according to emerging results.
 Treatments shown to be ineffective can be dropped and new drugs can be added over the duration of the study.
 This will allow many treatments, over time, to be efficiently and definitively evaluated.

-The first medicines being tested have been selected following a rigorous process involving a systematic, unbiased, and comprehensive review of past clinical trials data, as well as information from pre-clinical research (studies in laboratories), for MND and other related neurodegenerative disorders.
+The medicines being tested have been selected following a rigorous process involving a systematic, unbiased, and comprehensive review of past clinical trials data, as well as information from pre-clinical research (studies in laboratories), for MND and other related neurodegenerative disorders.
 Drugs have been ranked for inclusion in MND-SMART by a group of independent MND experts according to set criteria.
 These include consideration of how the drugs work, their safety profiles, and the quality of previous studies.

 New drugs will be selected for investigation in MND-SMART based on continuous review of constantly updated scientific evidence as well as findings from state-of-the-art human stem cell based drug discovery platforms.
+These can be added by substantial amendment to the protocol.

 Study Status: